 - Allow users to unsubscribe by using the link at the bottom of each email

-All our outgoing emails, including our Newsletters, come from servers with valid SPF and DKIM record tags and authentication signatures, so you can be sure email claiming to be from us is legitimate and all others can be automatically discarded as phishing attempts.
+All our outgoing emails, including our Newsletters, come from servers with valid SPF and DKIM record tags and authentication signatures, so you can be sure email claiming to be from us is legitimate and all others can be automatically discarded as phishing attempts or spam.

 If at any time you would like to unsubscribe from receiving future emails, you can follow the instructions at the bottom of each email or phone/email/visit us, and we will promptly remove you from ALL future correspondence.